 Illumination: In this stage we will start to ‘join the dots’ as insight and awareness are developed.
 You start to notice personally-relevant patterns and meanings in your creative expressions, which we will develop further at a depth and pace comfortable to you.
 Often, people will start feeling lighter, more mindful and less burdened by their problems, and more confident with working creatively, as they start to find clarity and purpose in the process.

-Evaluation: During this last stage, we will discuss what you discovered from the previous stages and how you plan to apply these insights into your daily life.
+Evaluation/Verification: During this last stage, we will discuss what you discovered from the previous stages and how you plan to apply these insights into your daily life.
 It is at this point that you learn how to use the new skills and insights to improve the quality of your life.
 Some of these improvements might be: effective communication, improved emotional, spiritual and physical health, increased self-esteem, self-image and self-awareness, better decision making and strengthened relationships.